patacrep/patacrep-doc/readme.md

 ## PDF

+You will need a working LaTeX distribution.

     make latexpdf

+## Translated version

+The main language of the documentation is french.
+English version is also available, and can be build with the following steps :

+1. Install `gettext`, or make sure you have it.
+2. Install `sphinx-intl` with `pip`.
+3. Create the `gettext` `.pot` files with `make gettext`
+4. Update the `locale` directory with `sphinx-intl update -p _build/locale -l en`
+5. Translate the `.po` files in `locale/en/LC_MESSAGES/`
+6. Build the HTML version with `make -e SPHINXOPTS="-D language='en'" html`
+7. Build the PDF version with `make -e SPHINXOPTS="-D language='en'" latexpdf`

+When the french documentation is updated, restart at step 3.

 # Compiled version

-A compiled version should be available, someday, here : http://www.patacrep.com/data/documents/doc_fr.pdf
+A compiled PDF version should be available, someday, here : http://www.patacrep.com/data/documents/doc_fr.pdf